MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 - Only a small adoption rate
 - Large app sizes
 - Lack of Third-party Libraries.
 Many basic features have to be implemented by hand.
 Also, many libraries developed open-source by single contributors tend to be abandoned.
-- Issues with iOS.
-There are many bugs and new features use a long time to be adopted, including security updates.
+- Slow adoption rate on iOS.
+There are many bugs and new features require a long time to be adopted, including security updates.
 - Dart is still in development, therefore it is missing a lot of features, even basic ones.
 It also isn't used a lot in other domains than flutter.
 - Flutter has no native way to access sensor data of the devices.
 It still needs a library for that, which relies on the open-source community to take care.
 - [Flutter apps use much more energy and memory to their native counterparts.](https://medium.com/swlh/flutter-vs-react-native-vs-native-deep-performance-comparison-990b90c11433)